saud-learning-services/automated-video-brander/README.md

 ## Status

 This project is *still under development*.
-While the application works, it is far from completed -- there are already performance improvments, architectural changes and refactorings that we are planning.
+While the application works, it is far from completed -- there are already performance improvements, architectural changes and refactorings that we are planning.
 It is being shared publicly due to interest from colleagues and institutions with similar video-content challenges.

 ## Environment